Yaariyan 2

 Yaariyan 2 is a 2023 Indian Hindi-language coming-of-age romantic drama film written and directed by Radhika Rao and Vinay Sapru and produced by Bhushan Kumar, Divya Khosla Kumar, Krishan Kumar and Aayush Maheshwari under T-Series Films, Rao and Sapru Films and BLM Motion Pictures.
-A spiritual successor to Khosla Kumar's 2014 directorial debut film Yaariyan and a remake of the 2014 Malayalam film Bangalore Days originally written and directed by Anjali Menon, it stars Khosla Kumar alongside Yash Dasgupta, Pearl V Puri, Meezaan Jafri, Anaswara Rajan, Priya Prakash Varrier and Warina Hussain.
+A spiritual successor to Khosla Kumar's 2014 directorial debut film Yaariyan and a remake of the 2014 Malayalam film Bangalore Days originally written and directed by Anjali Menon, it stars Divya Khosla Kumar alongside Yash Dasgupta, Pearl V Puri, Meezaan Jafri, Anaswara Rajan, Priya Prakash Varrier and Hira Warina.
 The film was a box-office bomb.

 Plot

 Laadli is a recovering thalassemia patient living in Shimla with her mother, who wants her to get married into a good family.
 But Laadli aspires to win a beauty pageant and build a career.
 Abhay Singh Katyal, a man introduced to her by her mother, becomes interested in Laadli after learning about her disease and her honesty.
 They get married, and Laadli calls her cousins Shikhar Randhawa and Bajrang "Bajju" Das Khatri to attend the wedding.
 After the marriage, Abhay avoids Laadli by claiming he has a meeting with his manager.
 They later move to Mumbai, living a soulless married life.

 Shikhar is a daredevil bike racer who helps his female friend escape from her wedding, leading to the groom canceling his agreement to never race again as revenge.
 He goes to Mumbai to stay with Bajju, who is a simple guy struggling with a 9-to-5 job to support his family.
 Shikhar changes his phone number to one belonging to someone named Jeh, who has passed away.
 He receives a call from Ikroor "Rooh" Awasthi, a paraplegic girl who believes she can hear Jeh's voice in a voice note.
 Shikhar sympathizes with her and falls in love with her.
 Bajju also falls in love with Shona, an air hostess who uses him to make her ex-boyfriend jealous.
 Eventually, the three of them begin dealing with heartbreak as Laadli discovers Abhay's past.